rvedam/perception/README.md

 Perception
 ==
-Perception is built on The Metasploit Framework and is released under a BSD-style license.
+Perception is built on The Metasploit Framework and is released under the same a BSD-style license.
 See COPYING for more details.

 The latest version of this software is available from: https://cri7ical.com